Demirkan, Haluk, Spohrer, James C., Krishna, Vikas (Eds.)

 After the purchase you can directly download the eBook file or read it online in our Springer eBook Reader.
 Furthermore your eBook will be stored in your MySpringer account.
 So you can always re-download your eBooks.

-Features contributions from cross-disciplines and multiple angles
+Presents contributions from varied disciplines and multiple angles

-Presents a wealth of key concepts in the development of service science advancement
+Provides a wealth of key concepts in the development of service science advancement

 Content Level »Professional/practitioner